- UNSW

 Support of community-engaged research practices

 The MEP helps facilitate research opportunities that contribute to new knowledge in education and that uphold ethical and relational practices for research involving First Nations and low-SES communities.
-Matraville is one of eight New South Wales high schools involved in the Culturally Nourishing Schooling Project, which aims to improve schooling experiences for Aboriginal and Torres Strait Islander students through strengthening partnerships between schools and local Aboriginal communities, facilitating teacher learning and changes to professional practice.
+Matraville has been one of eight New South Wales high schools involved in the Culturally Nourishing Schooling Project, opens in a new window, which aims to improve schooling experiences for Aboriginal and Torres Strait Islander students through strengthening partnerships between schools and local Aboriginal communities, facilitating teacher learning and changes to professional practice.

 -

-Director: Dr Karen Maras
+Director: Dr Rose Amazan

 Program Manager: Katherine Thompson